awsdocs/aws-storagegateway-user-guide/doc_source/backup-DPM.md

 After you have connected the virtual tape library \(VTL\) devices to the Windows client, you configure DPM to recognize your devices\.
 For information about how to connect VTL devices to the Windows client, see [Connecting Your VTL Devices](GettingStarted-create-tape-gateway.md#GettingStartedAccessTapesVTL)\.

-By default, the DPM server does not recognize tape gateway devices\.
-To configure the server to work with the tape gateway devices, you perform the following tasks:
+By default, the DPM server does not recognize Tape Gateway devices\.
+To configure the server to work with the Tape Gateway devices, you perform the following tasks:

 1. Update the device drivers for the VTL devices to expose them to the DPM server\.